For lot's of people, medicine is a calling. Is it your calling?

 But I digress...

-For me the sciences were inspirational, they were my passion.
+For me, the sciences were inspirational, and they were my passion.
 Math was a hurdle I had to overcome, and it was the one thing I wished I could just side-step, but I couldn't.

 Not Listening to What People Tell You

-But when I made the transition from high school to college I met a guidance counselor who told me that I would never have what it takes to establish a career in medicine.
+But when I transitioned from high school to college, I met a guidance counselor who told me that I would never have what it takes to establish a career in medicine.

 How she accumulated this "data" and came to this conclusion is beyond me.
 But it was demoralizing for me.
 This news came sometime around my sophomore year.
 I remember it like it was yesterday.

-It was as if somebody snuffed my burning desire.
-Crushed my dreams and in a way a part of who I was.
+It was as if somebody had snuffed my burning desire.
+It crushed my dreams and, in a way, a part of who I was.
 It would take a spark to start it again.

 Igniting Your Passion

-I was working as a student in "Hall Health" at the time as a phlebotomist.
-Demoralized by what the guidance counselor told me, convinced that I was on a "nowhere path," I somehow found it into the office of an orthopedic physician assistant.
+I was working as a student in "Hall Health" as a phlebotomist.
+Demoralized by what the guidance counselor told me, convinced that I was on a "path to nowhere," I somehow landed in the office of an orthopedic physician assistant.

-It was at this moment, talking with this man, learning about the physician assistant profession that the spark was re-ignited.
-And from that moment onward I knew what I wanted to become.
+At this moment, talking with this man and learning about the physician assistant profession, my spark was re-ignited.
+And from that moment onward, I knew what I wanted to become.

 Redirecting your Passion

 I was pre-med.
-I spoke to a different guidance counselor who steered me into Zoology....
+I spoke to a different guidance counselor who steered me into Zoology...
 Yes, "Zoology."
-It was not a major, as many people believe, focused on "animals" or working in a zoo but primarily focused on nature, life, physiology and the essence of all the sciences.
+As many believe, it was not a major focused on "animals" or working in a zoo but primarily on nature, life, physiology, and the essence of all the sciences.

 For me, the spark turned into a fire.
 I found love again in what I was doing.

-Upon graduation I was now on the dean's list, I had made connections in the campus clinic that led to a job as a mobile phlebotomist for Seattle's Blood Center.
-From here I established grounding in my work, moved up the ranks to a mobile supervisor, made more connections, took night classes to get my EMS certification and began applying to PA Schools.
+Upon graduation, I was now on the dean's list.
+I had made connections in the campus clinic, leading to a job as a mobile phlebotomist for Seattle's Blood Center.
+From here, I established grounding in my work, moved up the ranks to a mobile supervisor, made more connections, took night classes to get my EMS certification, and began applying to PA Schools.

 Reaching your Goals:

 From acceptance to practice was a long road.
-Heck from high school to practice is a long road.
+Heck, from high school to practice is a long road.
 You will confront many obstacles along the way.
 If you didn't, you would never learn to be grateful for what you have.
-These struggles make you appreciate what you have, to value it and later to do good with it.
+These struggles make you appreciate, value and later do good with what you have.

-Every day that I get to wake up and help a patient feel better, is a day that I am thankful for.
+Every day I wake up and help a patient feel better is a day I am thankful for.

 Leave a Reply